eXTReMe Tracker

 Real Color Wheels are 360, 36, 12, 6 or 3 colors.

-#00.
-Outer tint rings are two digits, they are lighter pigments and tinted hues of this full color.
+#1.09. is the lightest tint color.
+Outer tint rings are two digits, they are lighter pigments or tinted hues of this full color.

-#1.01 The first tint of the 1st color yellow arc/wedge, two digits.
+#1.01 The darkest tint of the 1st color yellow arc/wedge, two digits.

-#1.1 the first dark of 10 divisions to dark of this first color yellow.
+#1.1 the first dark block of 10 divisions to dark of this first color yellow.

-#1.4 the forth dark, Gold Ocher opaque or mass-tone Indian Yellow PY150.
+#1.4 the forth dark, Gold Ocher opaque or the mass-tone of Indian Yellow PY150.

 #1.5 the fifth dark of 10 divisions to dark of this first color, also the mass-color of some transparent pigments